CropLifeCanada/chemistry-policymanual/index.md

 -	That a credible industry-led pesticide lifecycle stewardship approach be collaboratively constructed and implemented that includes adherence to national standards that are within industry control to support compliance with registered pesticide label directions and ensure the health and safety of people and the environment.

-Staff Directive updated March 2020
+Staff Directive updated March 2020    Annual

 -	Adherence to an industry-wide no-ship policy is how compliance would be ensured – all PCPA-registered products with label statements for greenhouse applications should be included.
 A simple waiver form would allow facilities to access product for uses that are beyond the scope of Phase 1.
 -	While CLC is funding development of the program in collaboration with growers, audit and implementation costs should be paid directly by the audited facilities.